 The Middle Ground: CNC Video Profile Projector (VPP-CNC)

-There's an instrument most buyers overlook — the CNC video profile projector.
-It combines a traditional profile projector's optical path with a motorized stage, digital camera, and CNC part programs.
+There is an instrument most buyers overlook — the CNC video profile projector.
+It combines a profile projector's optical path with a motorized stage, digital camera, and CNC part programs.
 You get VMM-level automation at roughly 40–50% of the cost.

-Optomech's VPP-CNC 4030 achieves ±2 µm on shop floor — identical accuracy to many VMMs — with CNC programs that run unattended.
-An aerospace Tier 2 supplier in Bengaluru eliminated their CMM dependency for 2D inspection entirely after deploying the VPP-CNC 4030, increasing inspection throughput from 18 to 72 parts per shift.
+Optomech's VPP-CNC 4030 achieves ±2 µm on the shop floor with CNC programs that run unattended.
+An aerospace Tier 2 supplier in Bengaluru eliminated CMM dependency for 2D inspection entirely after deploying the VPP-CNC 4030 — increasing inspection throughput from 18 to 72 parts per shift.

 If your feature count is under 8 per part and all measurements are 2D, a VPP-CNC often delivers the best cost-to-capability ratio.
 Once you need surface measurements, 3D GD&T, or multi-axis rotation, step up to a full VMM.